 Patients with the disorder manifest at least one psychotic symptom for < 1 month:

 Brief psychotic disorder is not diagnosed if a psychotic mood disorder, a schizoaffective disorder Schizoaffective Disorder Schizoaffective disorder is characterized by psychosis, other symptoms of schizophrenia, and significant mood symptoms.
-It is differentiated from schizophrenia by occurrence of ≥ 1 episode of... read more , schizophrenia, a physical disorder, or an adverse drug effect Adverse Drug Reactions Adverse drug reaction (ADR, or adverse drug effect) is a broad term referring to unwanted, uncomfortable, or dangerous effects that a drug may have.
-Adverse drug reactions can be considered... read more (therapeutic or recreational) better accounts for the symptoms.
+It is differentiated from schizophrenia by occurrence of ≥ 1 episode of... read more , schizophrenia, a physical disorder, or an adverse drug effect Adverse Drug Reactions Adverse drug reaction (ADR, or adverse drug effect) is a broad term referring to unwanted, uncomfortable, or dangerous effects that drugs (including medications ) may have.
+Adverse drug reactions... read more (therapeutic or recreational) better accounts for the symptoms.

 Differentiating between brief psychotic disorder and schizophrenia Schizophrenia Schizophrenia is characterized by psychosis (loss of contact with reality), hallucinations (false perceptions), delusions (false beliefs), disorganized speech and behavior, flattened affect... read more in a patient without any prior psychotic symptoms is based on duration of symptoms; if the duration exceeds 1 month, the patient no longer meets required diagnostic criteria for brief psychotic disorder.